 - The process is too cumbersome

 Implementation challenges might also derail the success of employee rewards and recognition programs.
 For example, making the process very cumbersome with too many criteria and variables might make it difficult for managers to reward and recognize the employees.
 An operations heavy process will deter them from going ahead and participating in the program.
 This holds true for employees as well.
 If the process of getting rewarded and recognized is too cumbersome, employees might not want to be a part of it.
 Hence, it is critical that the process is kept simple and intuitive; digitizing and automating it might be the icing on the cake.

 - Program is frozen in time

-Employee rewards and recognition program designed once upon a time might lose its relevance over time unless the program evolves with the changing requirements of the organization and the workforce.
+Employee rewards and recognition programs designed once upon a time might lose its relevance over time unless the program evolves with the changing requirements of the organization and the workforce.
 Organization priorities might change over time as it grows and as the business environment changes.
-For example, achievements related to revenue generation might hold maximum importance when the organization is in growth phase.
-Over time as the growth slows down and organization matures, there might be increased focus on cost saving initiatives.
-Also, the changing profile of the workforce might impact the expectations from the employee rewards and recognition program.
-Younger and more tech savvy employees or increasing percentage of women employees entering the workforce would definitely place different demands from the program.
+For example, achievements related to revenue generation might hold maximum importance when the organization is in the growth phase.
+Over time as the growth slows down and organization matures, there might be an increased focus on cost-saving initiatives.
+Also, the changing profile of the workforce might impact the expectations of the employee rewards and recognition program.
+Younger and more tech-savvy employees or an increasing percentage of women employees entering the workforce would definitely place different demands from the program.
 Increasingly, peer recognition and self-nomination are becoming mainstream in most employee rewards and recognition programs.
 It is no longer the exclusivity of managers to recognize employees but be a part of a broader organization culture of appreciation.
 The leadership and HR should act as catalysts for the program giving it the required importance and visibility in all possible forums.
 They should invest in tools that digitize, automate and streamline employee rewards and recognition programs and ensure that there are no operational hurdles in the smooth running of the program.